disconnect3d/cstrnfinder/README.md

 Or grep for YYY or for ZZZ
 ```

+or use the CodeQL query described in this README.

 ## How it started

 Reading some C code I started wondering about how we use string literals with string comparison and other functions.
 For example, when we want to check if a given C-string starts with another one there is no `startswith` function and we have to use the `strncmp` function instead: